-- Management has the responsibility to ensure that employment, training, and promotional opportunities are provided without regard to any unlawful discriminatory factor, qualified persons with disabilities or any other factors not related to job performance. - 31 VML supports: - 1. the current injury by accident definition in the Virginia Workers' Compensation Act. - 2. the current Workers' Compensation Act provisions for use of an employer selected panel of physicians to treat injured workers. - 3. maintenance of the exclusive remedy provisions of the Virginia Workers' Compensation Act. - 4. local governments' authority to establish hours of work, salaries, and working conditions for local employees. - 5.
-VML continues to support the current rules for work-related disability benefits.
+- Compensability for work-related heart/lung/cancer employee disability benefits for any class of employees should be determined by establishing whether work or non-work related risk factors are more likely the primary cause of the claimant's condition. - the current injury by accident definition in the Virginia Workers' Compensation Act. - the current Workers' Compensation Act provisions for use of an employer selected panel of physicians to treat injured workers. - maintenance of the exclusive remedy provisions of the Virginia Workers' Compensation Act. - local governments' authority to establish hours of work, salaries and working conditions for local employees. - VML continues to support the current rules for work-related disability benefits and the cancer presumption statutes.